Wednesday, February 11, 2015

 They owe everything to location, at which HD 40307 b, c, d, e and f may be migrants too close to their host and too hot for liquid water, and nothing to the company that HD 40307 g keeps.
 They provide frameworks for the answers soon to come from cutting-edge, deep space-imaging telescopes mounted on tomorrow's satellites and spacecraft.

-artistic depiction of potentially habitable exoplanet HD 40307 g: illustration by CiLiNDrO, CC BY SA 3.0, via DeviantArt
+artist's concept of potentially habitable exoplanet HD 40307 g: CiLiNDrO, CC BY SA 3.0 Unported, via DeviantArt

 Acknowledgment